dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 prestogeo: Calculates geopotential height given pressure and temperature.
 Includes a variety of bonus options which make it easier to use with other functions; for a bare-bones geopotential height calculator, see simple_prestogeo.
 Equation comes from Durre and Yin (2008) http://journals.ametsoc.org/doi/pdf/10.1175/2008BAMS2603.1

 rangebardemo: Demonstration of the “stacked” and “patch" methods to make ranged bar charts.

+rhow: Calculate excess vapor density with respect to ice for a given humidity and temperature.

 rhumplot: Generate a figure with charts of relative humidity vs pressure and relative humidity vs height from input sounding number and sounding data structure.